santiagorobra/challengeLemon/README.md

 cd challengeLemon
 ```

-remember to add the .env file
+Be sure to rename the .env-template file to .env and update it with the keys provided via email before running the project.

 ```bash
 npm install